dabeaz/curio/docs/reference.rst

-   The same as ``run_in_thread()``, but guarantees that only one background thread is used for each unique callable regardless of how many tasks simultaneously try to carry out the same operation.
-Use this function if there is an expectation that the provided callable is going to block for an undetermined amount of time and that there might be a large amount of contention from multiple tasks.
+   The same as ``run_in_thread()``, but guarantees that only one background thread is used for each unique callable regardless of how many tasks simultaneously try to carry out the same operation at once.
+Only use this function if there is an expectation that the provided callable is going to block for an undetermined amount of time and that there might be a large amount of contention from multiple tasks.
-   The primary uses are operations on foreign locks and queues.
+   The primary use is on waiting operations involving foreign locks and queues.
+For example, if you launched a hundred Curio tasks and they all decided to block on a shared thread queue, using this would be much more efficient than ``run_in_thread()``.

 .. asyncfunction:: run_in_executor(exc, callable, *args, **kwargs)